richsnyder/yamss/doc/manual.md

 ## Solution

-This section of the input file is used to define the integration method and the range of integration.
-It contains two elements: `<method>` and `<time>`.
+This section of the input file is used to define the active degrees of freedom, the integration method, and the range of integration.
+It contains three
+elements: `<dofs>`, `<method>`, and `<time>`.

+The active degrees of freedom are indicated by providing an appropriate combination of the following elements within `<dofs>`.

+* `x` -- activate translation along the x-coordinate
+* `y` -- activate translation along the y-coordinate
+* `z` -- activate translation along the z-coordinate
+* `p` -- activate rotation about the x-axis
+* `q` -- activate rotation about the x-axis
+* `r` -- activate rotation about the x-axis

+If the `<dofs>` element is missing, then all degrees of freedom are considered to be active.

 The method is defined by two parameters:

 * `type` -- integrator type (type: string, default: `newmark_beta`)